strohne/volker/README.md

 ## Special features

-- Simple tables, simple plots.
+- Simple tables, simple plots, simple reports.
-- Automatic labeling and scaling based on attributes.
+- Labeling and scaling based on attributes.
 Appropriate attributes, for example, are provided by the Sosci Survey API.
 Alternatively, you can add custom labels.
+Use `codebook()` to see all labels present in a dataset.
+- Interactive reports: Use the `volker::html_report` template in your Markdown documents to switch between tables and plots when using the report-functions.
-- Calculate metric indexes
+- Calculate metric indexes using `add_idx()`.
-- Simplified hints for wrong parameters, e.g. if you forget to provide a data frame (work in progress)
+- Simplified hints for wrong parameters, e.g. if you forget to provide a data frame (work in progress).
-- Simple reporting interface: the report() function rules them all.
-  Switch between tables and plots in Markdown reports
 - Tidyverse style.

 ## Troubleshooting